-SIT alumni can most commonly be found in the construction industry, the aerospace and defense industry, and IT consulting, though they are employed throughout a wide range of sectors.
+Graduates of SIT work in a variety of sectors including the construction industry, IT consulting, and the engineering services industry.
 A large chunk of former SIT students are employed in the financial services industry; in fact, this is the most popular job sector for this population.
-The engineering services industry is perhaps the least commonly worked industry among SIT grads, with less than five percent of former students experienced in this area.
-Consistent with the high SAT scores reported by SIT alumni, former students go on to earn high salaries.
-Median pay for those who graduated from SIT amounts to $89K.
+The aerospace and defense industry is perhaps the least commonly worked industry among SIT grads, with less than five percent of former students experienced in this area.
+Students of SIT go on to make comfortable salaries after graduation, a trend consistent with the above-average SAT scores reported by this group.
+The average starting salary for a graduate of SIT is about $90K.

-In the SIT alumni professional community, SAP Consultants make the highest median pay (around $90K), though Information Technology Managers ($85K), and Mechanical Design Engineers ($63K) are close competitors.
-Sliding in near the bottom are Mechanical Engineers, who report earnings of approximately $54K.
+In the SIT alumni professional community, SAP Consultants make the highest median pay (approximately $90K), though Information Technology Managers ($85K), and Mechanical Design Engineers ($63K) are close competitors.
+Salaries are anything but generous for Mechanical Engineers, whose earnings rank lowest on the pay scale at $54K.

 Benefits and Perks

-Compensation averages $83K for Illinois Institute of Technology alumni, making their earnings most comparable to SIT grads.
+Median pay for Illinois Institute of Technology grads is around $83K, making their salaries most similar to those of SIT grads.
 The Polytechnic Institute of New York University, Drexel University, and Clark University are also similar to SIT.